jabranham/personal-website/_posts/2016-10-25-master-bib-file-reproducible-research.md

 * Requires an internet connection to compile the pdf
 * Harder to collaborate.
 This is I think the biggest drawback of this method - if I'm collaborating with someone, I either need to allow them to directly edit my master bib file (something I'm hesitant to do since I have a system that keeps track of what I've read and what I need to read that relies on this file), or I have to manage the references for the project.
 There's probably a better way to do this, and it's something I'm still working on.

+[Brendan Apfeld](http://brendanapfeld.com/) emailed me after I posted this reminding me that it is a good thing to be able to get a bib file containing *only* the references you used in your paper.
+He also helpfully provided the means of doing so: Assuming you use `biblatex`, you can do this easily with `biber`.
+After you run `latexmk` (or whatever), you can just run:

+    biber paper-file.bcf --output_format=bibtex -O newbib.bib --strip-comments